 Tip: Ensure your child drinks a lot of water even when not thirsty.
 Include plenty of fruits like watermelon, which have high water content, in her diet to replenish loss of fluid while playing.
 Give your child small sips of water if dehydration has already set in.
-Oral rehydration solutions are the best first aid for dehydration.
+Oral re-hydration solutions are the best first aid for dehydration.

 Tip: Ensure your child does not eat food from roadside stalls.
 Always carry a supply of clean, boiled water while travelling.
-Ensure hand hygiene practices are followed when your child is affected by diarrhoea to prevent the infection from spreading.
+Ensure hand hygiene practices are followed when your child is affected by diarrhea to prevent the infection from spreading.

 7) Food poisoning

-Sudden, severe symptoms like vomiting and diarrhoea indicate food poisoning.
+Sudden, severe symptoms like vomiting and diarrhea indicate food poisoning.
 Heat aids the growth of bacteria in food, hence food contamination is common in summer.
 Often, food poisoning occurs when children eat this contaminated food.
 Also, watch out for symptoms like abdominal pain and fever.